agr505/MovieRevenuePredictionMachineLearningProject/README.md

 1. As there are more number of data points in later bins as compared to the initial bins, we see that the error is higher in later bins.

-2. Also, we observed that the error is higher incase of 100 bins as compared to when we have 300 bins.
+2. Also, we observed that the error is higher in the case of 100 bins as compared to when we have 300 bins.
 This shows that having more number of classes is leading the model to clearly segregate the data by grouping the data points more efficiently.